timescale/docs/about/pricing-and-account-management.md

    transparent, easily understood, and up to you.

-### Timescale Cloud free trial for the different tiers
+### $CLOUD_LONG free trial for the different tiers

 We offer new users a free, 30-day trial period of our Performance plan with no credit card required.
 During your trial, you can contact sales@timescale.com to request information about, and access to, our Scale plan to determine how it fits your needs.
 Once you become a paying user, we can make certain features of higher plans available to you for testing without upgrading your entire plan.

-After you have completed your 30 day trial period on the Performance plan, choose the [Pricing plan][plan-features] that suits your business and engineering needs.
+After you have completed your 30-day trial period on the Performance plan, choose the [Pricing plan][plan-features] that suits your business and engineering needs.

 ### Upgrade or downgrade your plan at any time

-You can easily upgrade or downgrade or downgrade between the Performance and Scale plans whenever you want using [Timescale Console][cloud-login].
+You can easily upgrade or downgrade between the Performance and Scale plans whenever you want using [$CONSOLE][cloud-login].
 If you switch your plan mid-month, your prices are pro-rated to when you switch.
 Your services are not interrupted when you switch, you can keep working without any hassle.
 To move to Enterprise, [get in touch with Timescale][get-in-touch].

 ### Monitor usage and costs

-You keep track of your monthly usage in [Timescale Console][cloud-billing].
+You keep track of your monthly usage in [$CONSOLE][cloud-billing].
 Console shows your resource usage and dashboards with performance insights.
 This allows you to closely monitor your services’ performance, and any need to scale your services or upgrade your plan.